SinaRampe/multiple_pdf_chatbot/README.md

    OPENAI_API_KEY=<your_key>
    ```

+6. Create a Pinecone account at [https://www.pinecone.io/](https://www.pinecone.io/), if you haven't already.

+7. Create a new index in Pinecone with the following settings:

+   - Name: Replace `INDEX_NAME` in `const.py` with your chosen name for the index.
+   - Dimension: `1536`
+   - Distance: `euclidean`

-   You also need to replace `INDEX_NAME` in `const.py` with your Pinecone Index Name.
+8. Update `INDEX_NAME` in `const.py` with your Pinecone Index Name.

-6. Run the application:
+9. Run the application:

    ```
    python app.py